bheimbu/evolutionary_ecology/docs/source/second_week.rst

 .. note::
   **At the end of the week, you will know…**

-  - What a sequence file is
+  - What a sequence file is.
-  - What a fasta file is
+  - What a fasta file is.
-  - How to use public databases
+  - How to use public databases.
-  - How to edit sequences
+  - How to edit sequences.
-  - How to check if sequencing results are correct
+  - How to check if sequencing results are correct.
-  - What an multiple sequence alignment is
+  - What an multiple sequence alignment is.
-  - How to distinguish multifasta files from alignment files
+  - How to distinguish multifasta files from alignment files.
-  - What a model of sequence evolution is and why it is important for phylogenetic analysis
+  - What a model of sequence evolution is and why it is important for phylogenetic analysis.
-  - What the difference of Cluster methods and search algorithms is when constructing phylogenetic trees
+  - What the difference of Cluster methods and search algorithms is when constructing phylogenetic trees.
-  - What ML and BI means
+  - What ML and BI means.

 .. _Monday_Second_Week:
 Monday